 Her past professional experience includes international corporate, financial, and transactional lawyer at Sullivan & Cromwell in Paris and New York.
 She also served as Associate Dean for International and Graduate Programs, Director of the Transnational Business Law Program, and Lecturer in Law at Stanford University Law School.
 In 2005 she also founded Imaginer Consulting Limited, a UK registered charity offering pro bono consulting in ethics, strategy, and governance to non-profit organizations internationally.

-Susan holds a PhD in Social Policy from the London School of Economics and Political Science; a Juris Doctor from Columbia University Law School (with honors and a special certification in international law); a M.A. in Chinese Studies from University of London School of Oriental and African Studies (with distinction); a M.A. and two B.A.s (with honors) from Stanford University.
-She speaks fluent French and Spanish, and advanced intermediate Chinese and intermediate Italian.
+Susan holds a PhD in Social Policy from the London School of Economics and Political Science; a Juris Doctor from Columbia University Law School; a M.A. in Chinese Studies from University of London School of Oriental and African Studies; a M.A. and two B.A.s from Stanford University.
+She speaks fluent French and Spanish, as well as advanced intermediate Chinese and intermediate Italian.

 Anna Barberà i Aresté joined Susan Liautaud & Associates Limited in 2013 and is responsible of Research and Communications.
 Prior to this position, she worked on financial public relations at Ogilvy Paris.
 From 2009 to 2011, she joined the Conseil de Coopération Economique (CCE) as Head of Programs.
 She has also been in charge of donors at a French-American foundation in New York and worked for the European Patent Office (EPO) in Munich.
 Anna achieved a MSc in Media and Communications at the London School of Economics (LSE) and a MSc in Politics Research at Sciences po Paris (IEP).
 She also obtained a graduate diploma in Political Science and also in Philosophy at the Universitat Autònoma de Barcelona (UAB).
 She speaks fluent Spanish/Catalan, French and English and intermediate Italian.